Assassination of Olof Palme: Murder theories

 Along with the length of the ensuing investigation, a number of alternative theories surrounding the murder surfaced.
 At the time, a murder under Swedish law was subject to prescription in 25 years.
 The law was later changed to prevent the Palme case from expiring, and thus the police investigation remained active for 34 years.

-In February 2020, Krister Petersson, the prosecutor in charge of the investigation, stated that he expected to present a conclusive case and either bring charges or close the investigation within a matter of months.
+In June 2020, Krister Petersson, the prosecutor in charge of the investigation, named Stig Engström, known as the "Skandia Man", as the killer of Palme and closed the investigation.
+Engström had killed himself in 2000, meaning no charges could be brought against him.
+Even though law enforcement came to a conclusion, they still professed to lacking a clear idea of Engström's motive.